 Lots of Quality Thought, But Even More Editing:

-Many people scoff when we explain that it takes us longer to help a student develop a compelling 250 word UCSD appeal than it does to develop a 1,000 word UCLA appeal.
-Shorter seems easier, naturally, but it's exponentially more difficult to try and pack the same punch as a 1,000 word appeal in only 250 words.
+Many people scoff when we explain that it takes us longer to help a student develop a compelling 250 word UCSD appeal than it does to develop a two page UCLA appeal.
+Shorter seems easier, naturally, but it's exponentially more difficult to try and pack the same punch of a 1,000 word appeal in only 250 words.
 Achieving perfection requires fidgeting with your sentence sequencing (a lot).

 To Make Things Easier, Avoid This Trap:

-Ultimately, the best appeal argument for one UC campus is the best argument for all UC campuses.
+Ultimately, your best appeal argument for one UC campus is the same best argument for all UC campuses.
 They all received the same UC application.
 Case in point:

 "I was devastated to get my rejections for UCI and UCSD.
 My scores were below average and I knew the odds were against me but I thought I might as well give it a try.
 College Zoom helped me outline and write my appeal letter and two weeks after I submitted it, I got an email from UCI saying my appeal has been granted and I was accepted!
 I committed!
 Then, a few weeks later, got another email saying that my appeal had been granted from UCSD, too!
 I ended up choosing UCSD and I am so happy with where am I now.
 Thank you so much CollegeZoom!"